vihaan-goyal/TeenVestors/README.md

 ## License

-This project was created for educational purposes as part of the 2025 Bi-Cultural App Challenge.
+This project was created for educational purposes as part of the 2025 Congressional App Challenge.

 ## Acknowledgments